← Back to blog

 What's next

-The benchmark results, methodology, and raw outputs are on our benchmark page.
+The benchmark results, methodology, and health check are on our benchmark page.
 We show every result, including the ones where vanilla Claude won.